stonemjs/docs/src/docs/deeper/development.md

   All packages must be shipped as [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 No CommonJS, no `require()`, no `module.exports`.
 This ensures compatibility across browsers, runtimes, and serverless environments.

 * **TypeScript or JavaScript?
 Both.**
-  You’re free to use either language to write your package — but **you must expose typings**.
+  You’re free to use either language to write your package, but **you must expose typings**.
 Stone.js is strongly typed under the hood, and consumers of your package (especially TypeScript users) rely on your types to benefit from autocomplete, validation, and context awareness.

 If you write in JavaScript, use [JSDoc](https://jsdoc.app/) to generate typings.
 If you write in TypeScript, just emit the `.d.ts` files during build.